 The beautiful, wooded Long Island campus of NYITCOM provides easy access to New York City.
 State-of-the-art research and clinical institutions on Long Island and in New York City enhance the educational experience and opportunities.
 The campus facilities occupy most of a three-building complex: The Nelson A. Rockefeller Academic Center houses an auditorium, the Dean's office, the medical library, faculty offices, student study spaces, small group learning classrooms, and research laboratories.
-In addition, the offices of the Vice President for Health Sciences and Medical Affairs and the Academic Technologies and Media Services Groups are located in this building.

-Also located on the NYITCOM Long Island campus: the W. Kenneth Riland Academic Health Care Center houses a large auditorium, the anatomy laboratories, several faculty research laboratories and offices, animal facilities, a cafeteria, and the Center for Simulation in Medicine, which trains and assesses students from their first year to their graduation in a patient simulation learning and assessment center.
+Also located on the NYITCOM Long Island campus: the W. Kenneth Riland Academic Health Care Center houses a large auditorium, anatomy laboratories, several faculty research laboratories and offices, animal facilities, a cafeteria, and the Ferrara Center for Patient Safety and Clinical Simulation, which trains and assesses students from their first year to their graduation in a patient simulation learning and assessment center.

-Adjacent to the W. Kenneth Riland Academic Health Care Center is the Hannah and Charles Serota Academic Center, which houses a newly renovated state-of-the-art auditorium and study center and a modern osteopathic manipulation teaching laboratory.
-This facility also includes faculty and administrative offices and several conference rooms.
-In addition, students have access to campus playing fields, basketball and tennis courts, campus fitness center, and running track.
+Adjacent to the W. Kenneth Riland Academic Health Care Center is the Hannah and Charles Serota Academic Center, which houses a newly renovated state-of-the-art osteopathic manipulation laboratory, an auditorium and study center, and a recently renovated student lounge.